 Entire grapes are pressed, with static racking.
 Fermentation in thermo-regulated tuns for one to four months.
 Matured on fine lees during eight months.

-The colour is lemon yellow with light green reflections, of good intensity.
+The robe is golden yellow with light green highlights, good intensity.
 The disk is bright, limpid and transparent.
-The wine shows youth.
+The wine is sparkling young.

 Technical sheet by M. Pascal Leonetti